Impact of the primordial fluctuation power spectrum on the reionization history: Conclusion

 \section{Conclusion}

 In this work, we have argued that the reionization history can be used as a novel probe of primordial fluctuations.
 To this end, we have investigated the impact of the small-scale primordial curvature perturbations on the reionization history.
 We modified the semi-numerical simulation code \texttt{21cmFAST} to examine the reionization history incorporating the running of the spectral indices of the primordial power spectrum up to the second order.
 Based on calculations with \texttt{21cmFAST}, we constructed the fitting function for the free electron fraction at $z=7.3$.
 We also performed the MCMC analysis by using the fitting function and observational data of the reionization history from the SILVERRUSH LAEs to obtain the constraints on the running spectral indices.
 In case the astrophysical uncertainties are neglected, the running spectral indices can be strongly constrained by combining the observation of the reionization history and that of CMB.
 On the other hand, when considering uncertainties of the astrophysical parameters as inferred in the recent 21-cm observations \cite{2022ApJ...924...51A}, we found that the current observational constraints on the reionization history cannot severely constrain the running spectral indices.
+This result is based on the relatively simple astrophysical model, which is adopted in the \texttt{21cmFAST}.
+Therefore, if one considers a more complicated astrophysical model, the constraints on the running parameters would get looser.
 However, in near future, the measurements of astrophysical parameters can become more precise and, in such a case, the reionization history would be a useful probe of primordial fluctuations and can augment other methods to severely constrain them.

 Finally, we comment on the other observations of the reionization history.
 In this work, we mainly used the free electron fraction derived from the luminosity function of the LAEs observed in the SILVERRUSH survey.
 Our choice of observational data is just to demonstrate the power of constraining primordial perturbations using the reionization history.
 Actually, many observational constraints on the reionization history are reported, such as the Ly-$\alpha$ equivalent width of the Lyman break galaxies (LBGs) \cite{2018ApJ...856....2M,2019MNRAS.485.3947M,2019ApJ...878...12H,2020MNRAS.495.3602W}, the number fraction of LBGs emitting Ly-$\alpha$ in all observed LBGs \cite{2015MNRAS.446..566M}, gamma-ray burst and the QSO damping wings \cite{2006PASJ...58..485T,2014PASJ...66...63T,2013MNRAS.428.3058S,2018ApJ...864..142D,2019MNRAS.484.5094G,2020ApJ...896...23W}, the Ly-$\alpha$ and Ly-$\beta$ forest dark gaps of QSO spectra \cite{2015MNRAS.447..499M,2022ApJ...932...76Z}, and the Gunn-Peterson trough of QSOs \cite{2006AJ....132..117F,2011MNRAS.415L...1G}.
 These observational data are independent but some of the above results show inconsistencies (for examples, see Figure 11 of Ref. \cite{2021ApJ...923..229G}).
 Among them, the reionization history obtained by the LAE luminosity function with the Subaru telescope that we used in this work provides constraints at different redshifts, and they are consistent with each other \cite{2014ApJ...797...16K,2018PASJ...70...55I,2018ApJ...867...46I,2018PASJ...70S..16K,2021ApJ...923..229G}.
 It is worth noting that measurements of the LAE luminosity function using other telescopes provide different constraints on the reionization history \cite{2019ApJ...886...90H,2021ApJ...919..120M}, and therefore the best-fit values in our analysis may depend on the observational data choice.